Tairan He 「何泰然」

 | Github | LinkedIn | Bilibili |

 I am a second-year Ph.D. student at the Robotics Institute at Carnegie Mellon University, advised by Guanya Shi and Changliu Liu.
+I am also a member of NVIDIA GEAR group led by Jim Fan and Yuke Zhu.
+My research is supported by CMU RI Presidential Fellowship.

 I received my Bachelor's degree in computer science at Shanghai Jiao Tong University, advised by Weinan Zhang.
 I also spent time at Microsoft Research Asia.